Ask Leo! by Leo A. Notenboom

 What does it mean when your computer tells you that it is imminent that your hard drive is going to need to be replaced?
 What will happen?
 I have made all the required recovery discs (I hope).
 Why would this happen?
 I bought my computer recently and don't do that much with it yet.
 Basically, I'm just getting up-to-speed and doing some e-mails, also a little surfing.
 I'm very careful going on websites.
 Both the McAfee and Microsoft tell me I'm protected.
 All diagnostic tests show things are A-ok.

-I'm going to resist the urge dwell on what most would consider the obvious: your hard drive is failing, and it may need to be replaced.
+I’m going to resist the urge to dwell on what most would consider the obvious: your hard drive is failing, and it may need to be replaced.

 In part, I'm not going to dwell on that because it might not be true (though it probably is).